 Julia has also written leaflets and magazine articles on botanical painting.

 Botany and Illustration

 Lucy T Smith BA (HONS) MA James Cook University

-Lucy has received two RHS Gold Medals, three Second Prizes and several Highly Commended awards from the Margaret Flockton Award (for scientific botanical illustration), She also has the Jill Smythies Award for excellence in Scientific Illustration from the Linnean Society of London
+She holds Bachelors and Masters of Visual Arts degrees and has been teaching botanical illustration at the English Gardening School, and with CSBA since its inception.
+Awards for Lucy’s work include the Jill Smythies Award from the Linnean Society of London, two RHS Gold Medals, three Second Prizes and several Highly Commended awards from the Margaret Flockton Award (for scientific botanical illustration).
+She also has the Jill Smythies Award for excellence in Scientific Illustration from the Linnean Society of London.

 Anna Haigh BSc (Hons) University of Bristol